On The Doubly Stochastic Realization Of Spectra: Main Observations

-To present another main application, recall that in \cite{j:jo}, the author obtained some sufficient conditions for a stochastic matrix to be similar to a doubly stochastic matrix.
-In connection with this, we prove that the preceding theorem can be simply used to obtain sufficient conditions for a stochastic matrix to be cospectral to a doubly stochastic matrix which is one of the main results of this paper. \begin{theorem} Let $A=(a_{ij})$ be an $n\times n$ stochastic matrix with spectrum $(1,\lambda_2,...,\lambda_n).$ Let $a_j$ and $x_j$ be the smallest entry and the sum of the $j$th column of $A$ respectively.
-If
+Recall that in \cite{John_81}, the author obtained some sufficient conditions for a stochastic matrix to be similar to a doubly stochastic matrix.
+In connection with this, our next result is concerned with obtaining sufficient conditions for a stochastic matrix to be cospectral to a doubly stochastic matrix.